dubistdu/React-For-Beginners-Starter-Files/react_notes.md

 A constructor can use the super keyword to call the constructor of the super class."
-If you are using `constructor`, you always call `super` When you call `super()`, this calls React.Component which needs to be ran before extending` class Created
+If you are using `constructor`, you always call `super` When you call `super()`, this calls React.Component which needs to be ran before extending class Created ex) `StorePciker`